ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 How does this script work?

-Automation provides user a flexibility to run the specific script to ensure or to gain the required access to perform the LSF deployment.
-It also ensures that if you have certain permissions then the script will omit those permissions and add the pending permissions that are required as part of cluster deployment.
+With automation, user has the flexibility to run a specific script with the required access to perform the LSF deployment.
+This also ensures that if you have a certain permissions, then the script will omit those permissions and provide only the pending permissions that are required as part of cluster deployment.

 For example, for the **App configuration** service, the user requires Administrator and Manager permissions.
 If the user already has the Administrator permission then the script will omit this and provide only Manager permission.

-* **Interactive input collection** - Prompts for the IBMid (admin email), Resource Group ID, Account ID, and target (User or Access Group).
+* **Interactive input collection** - The script prompts for the IBMid (admin email), Resource Group ID, Account ID, and target (User or Access Group).
-* **Permission check** - Verifies that the admin has account-level IAM Identity Administrator rights which is required to assign policies.
+* **Permission check** - The script verifies that the admin has account-level IAM Identity Administrator rights which is required to assign policies.
-* **Assigns required permissions for LSF deployment** - Grants the appropriate permissions across IBM Cloud services that LSF depends upon (for example, VPC, COS, DNS services, KMS, Secrets Manager, and Sysdig Monitoring).
+* **Assigns required permissions for LSF deployment** - This script grants the appropriate permissions across IBM Cloud services that LSF depends upon (for example, VPC, COS, DNS services, KMS, Secrets Manager, and Sysdig Monitoring).
-* **Avoids duplicates** - Skips the assignment if a matching policy already exists.
+* **Avoids duplicates** - The script skips the assignment if a matching policy already exists.

 You can run the script using the command: